nickassafkirk/Cartel-Coffee/README.md

 ### Acknowledgements

-I'd like to thank my mentor Nisam Kumar for his help and advice throughout this project.
+I'd like to thank my mentor Nishant Kumar for his help and advice throughout this project.
 His encouragement and feedback we're invaluable in the completion of this project.

 I would also like to thank Jim Morel, Tim Nelson, Stefan and Simen Daehlin from the code-institute for all their help and advice during our tutor sessions and masterclasses.